 Blanched almonds are commonplace in US supermarkets (they are used extensively in baking here) but if you can’t find them, then take regular almonds, shell them and then blanch them for a few minutes.
 Their skins should then slip off easily.

 You want a nice, fruity, deep green kind of olive oil for this dish.
 This being a Sicilian dish, olive oil from Sicily would be perfect, of course, but they make similar olive oil in Puglia and that would certainly do quite fine, as would any similar olive oil from elsewhere.

-The traditional pasta for this pesto is the home-made Sicilian pasta called busiati.
+The traditional pasta for pesto alla trapanese is the home-made Sicilian pasta called busiati.
 But this pesto is delicious with linguine, spaghetti or even short pastas like penne or farfalle.
 In fact, if you ask me, it goes well with pretty much any pasta you feel like having.

-There are some variations to this dish that you can try at your leisure to see if you like.
+There are some variations to pesto alla trapanese that you can try at your leisure to see if you like.
 I’ve seen some recipes that call for a bit a red pepper which is actually quite nice.
 Others, call for topping your pasta with ricotta salata or fried bread crumbs rather than the pecorino—both very Sicilian touches.
 In summer a bit of mint along with the basil makes for a nice change of pace.